Engineering Entrepreneurs Program

 Dr. Thomas (Tom) K. Miller III initiated the Engineering Entrepreneurs Program (EEP) in 1993 under the sponsorship of the Southeastern University and College Coalition for Engineering Education (SUCCEED).
 The EEP is an extension of the NC State University Undergraduate Design Center, which is the umbrella program for senior design projects for the College of Engineering.
 The genesis for the EEP came out of Dr. Miller’s personal experience as a technology entrepreneur, his passion for undergraduate engineering education, and his deep commitment to his students and their futures.
 Because of this, he decided to teach engineering and computer science students skills in product development, organization, management, finance, marketing and entrepreneurship.

-Today, more than 450 students have completed the EEP.
-Donald (Donnie) J. Barnes (CSC ’95), a former EEP student, was the first employee of Red Hat and retired from Red Hat as a millionaire at age 27.
+Today, more than 1000 students have completed the EEP.
+Some notable examples are Donald (Donnie) J. Barnes (CSC ’95), a former EEP student, and the first employee of Red Hat who retired from Red Hat as a millionaire at age 27.
 Engineering student entrepreneurs Bill Nussey (EE ’87) and Chris Evans created DaVinci Systems, one of the world’s leading email products, at a time when NC State was emerging as a power in information technology.

 Questions?